HarshilPatel007/webappsec/SQLi/MySQL/README.md

  - example,
    - https://website.com/product/id?=23'
    - https://website.com/product/id?=23"
-- after adding the ``` ', ", `, .```, you'll see error messages like, `You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '\'' at line 1` or maybe unusual behaviour in target website.
+- after adding the ``` ', ", `, .```, you'll see error messages like, `You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '\'' at line 1` or any wired errors or maybe unusual behaviour in/on target website.

 ### 2) Fix the Query.
 - after breaking the query, we've to fix the query.
 So, we can **balance** the **SQL QUERY**.